juliannetzer/srh_interactive_storytelling/session6.md

 Then we can start the Play Mode and when you move your Cube around it should change its color.

 # <a name="llm"></a>Working with ChatGPT & Claude

+You don't need to write code from scratch.
+In this course, we use LLMs (Large Language Models) like ChatGPT or Claude as coding assistants — you describe what you want in plain language, and the LLM generates or modifies the code for you.
+Your job is to understand roughly what the code does, test it in Unity, and iterate if something doesn't work.

-In the next step we want to change our existing script with the LLMs (Large Language Models) ChatGPT (https://chatgpt.com) or Claude (https://claude.ai).
+So in the next step we want to change our existing script with the LLMs (Large Language Models) ChatGPT (https://chatgpt.com) or Claude (https://claude.ai).
 So please first sign up for one of the tools.

 The first exercise is to change the script so we can edit values directly in the Unity Editor — without touching the code.

 To make a variable visible and editable in the Inspector, declare it as public:
 ```
-float speed = 5f;
+public float speed = 5f;
 ```

 Public variables appear automatically in the Inspector, so you can tweak them per object without editing the script.